11 Outdoor Vermont Farmers Markets to Visit in 2023 (updated)

-Here are 11 outdoor Vermont farmers markets to visit between May and October
+Here are 11 outdoor Vermont farmers markets to visit between May and October in 2023.

-The West River Farmers Market opens Saturday, May 25 for its 25thseason.
+The West River Farmers Market opens Saturday, May 27 for the 2023 season.
 A favorite among locals in southern Vermont since 1994, the market features a variety of produce, meat, cheeses, crafts, jewelry, honey, and more.
-The market, which hosts more than 40 vendors, is open 9 a.m. to 1 p.m. next to the junction of Routes 11 and 100 in Londonderry.
+Shop from more than 40 vendors on Saturdays from 9 a.m. to 1 p.m.
+The market is located next to the junction of Routes 11 and 100 in Londonderry.
 Visit www.westriverfarmersmarket.com.

-The Stowe Farmers Market starts its summer season on Sunday, May 19.
-The market features local fresh vegetables, baked goods, flowers, pottery, herbal products, prepared foods, pizza, spirits, and more.
-The market is held from 10:30 a.m. to 3 p.m. on the green between the Blue Donkey and the Red Barn Shops on Route 108.
+The Stowe Farmers Market starts its 2023 season on Sunday, May 14.
+The market features local fresh vegetables, baked goods, flowers, pottery, herbal products, jewelry, spirits, and more.
+Stop by between 10:30 a.m. to 3 p.m. on the green at 2043 Mountain Road.
 Visit www.stowefarmersmarket.com.

 What’s your favorite outdoor Vermont farmers market?